-You will see an asterisk next to benefits requiring prior authorization.
+\ You will see an asterisk next to benefits requiring prior authorization for In-Network services.
+All Non-Urgent/Non-Emergency services Out of Network must have Prior Authorization.
 See Chapter 3, Section 2.3 about obtaining prior authorization.

 Medical Benefits Chart